tganshaw/senioritis__tudorg_amys90_hannah61_stevenw92/design.md

 ## Stretch Features (Only if MVP is Complete)
 1. Multiplayer battling
 2. Add more specials/cards (i.e., increase attack, etc.)
-3. Show on profile win rate with different cards
+3. Win rate for different cards shown on the profile page

 ## Explicit Non-Goals

 Features intentionally excluded:
--
+- knowing the other player's cards
+- having an indefinite end to each battle
--
+- simultenous actions by players

 ---